X

 Keith Gumbinger

-There was again no change in the federal funds rate for a fourth consecutive meeting, which is still holding steady at a range of 5.25% to 5.5%.
-While the key policy rate remains at its highest level since late January 2001, the Fed provided a new signal that the next change in rates -- whenever it may come -- will be a downward one.
+There was again no change in the federal funds rate for a sixth consecutive meeting, which is still holding steady at a range of 5.25% to 5.5%.
+The key policy rate remains at its highest level since late January 2001, and the Fed provided no specific guidance as to when any change in this rate will come.

-It now appears quite clear that July 2023's increase was the last for this cycle.
-Fed Chair Powell's prepared remarks indicated that the Fed "believe[s] that our policy rate is likely at its peak for this tightening cycle."
+As the Fed continues to hold pat, it's reasonably certain that July 2023's increase was the last for this cycle.
+In March, Fed Chair Powell's prepared remarks indicated that the Fed "believe[s] that our policy rate is likely at its peak for this tightening cycle", but this was not reiterated in his May 1 statements.

 Odds of Fed rate decreases

 With this in mind, the July 2023 increase in the federal funds rate seems to be the last hike for this cycle.
 Although it may be restrictive, the current level for the federal funds rate may or may not be sufficient to drive inflation back down to the 2% "core PCE goal the central bank has set, or at least do so very quickly.
-Even absent any additional hikes, this key rate has already remained elevated for a fair period of time but may remain there for perhaps up to a year.
-This might put the first decrease in rates in the beginning of May or perhaps even June.
+Even absent any additional hikes, this key rate has already remained elevated for a fair period of time but may remain there for perhaps up to a year or longer.
+This might put the first decrease in rates in the middle of September, but should that be skipped if could be December before a change occurs.

-While its both hopeful and encouraging for potential borrowers that rates will likely be lower this year, it's also important to temper that enthusiasm.
-The reality is that a 4.6% median federal funds rate would return it only to about where it ended 2022 and began 2023... and this would still be as high as this rate was back in 2007 -- so moving only from about 22-year highs back down to 16 year highs.
+While it's both hopeful and encouraging for potential borrowers that rates will likely be lower at some point this year, it's also important to temper that enthusiasm.
+The reality is that even if the three expected cuts in rates did come to pass in 2024, a 4.6% median federal funds rate would only return it to about where it ended 2022 and began 2023... and this would still be as high as this rate was back in 2007.
+As such, this key short-term rates would move only from about 23-year highs back down to the equivalent of 17 or 18 year highs.
 The cost of money will be cheaper, but still by no means cheap.

-While it still certainly possible that the first cut to rates could come in March, but we're still of the mind -- and the Fed may be yet, too -- that core inflation will need to at run below the 3% mark for a while before the first rate cut get serious consideration.
-Core PCE just cracked this level in December, edging down to a 2.9% annual rate, with the trend over the last six months or so responsible for pulling it down fairly quickly.
+While it is still most likely that the first cut to rates will come in September, we're still of the mind -- and the Fed may be yet, too -- that core inflation will need to at run below the 3% mark for a while before the first rate cut get serious consideration.
+Core PCE cracked this level in December 2023 and has even managed to trend down to an annual 2.8% rate in both February and March, but firmer monthly readings for core prices since the beginning of the year will see at least some of this progress unwound.
+For example, the core PCE inflation data released as part of the GDP for the first quarter pointed to annualized for inflation of 3.7% for the first quarter of 2024, up from a 2% annual clip in the final quarter of 2023.

 Fed's "balance sheet" trends